LandscapeHeader

 • Location – Observations must occur within the state of Alabama.

-• Date and Time – Observations must occur between kickoff weekend (12 a.m. on Saturday, Sept.
-2) and the end of Iron Bowl weekend (11:59 p.m. on Sunday, Nov.
-26).
+• Date and Time – Observations must occur between kickoff weekend (Midnight Saturday, August 31) and the end of Iron Bowl weekend (11:59 p.m.
+Sunday, December 1).
 No photographs taken before this time can be used.

 • No Captive/Cultivated Observations – As much as people may love their pets, they aren’t suitable subjects for iNaturalist observations.
-The goal of this project is to record observations of wild plants, animals, fungi, and other organisms across the state.
-Pets, along with other domesticated animals like horses, chickens, and goats should not be added to the project.
+The goal of this project is to record observations of wild plants, animals, fungi and other organisms across the state.
+Pets–along with other domesticated animals like horses, chickens and goats–should not be added to the project.
 Observations of cultivated plants are not allowed either.
+That means if something was purposely planted and particularly if it’s in a residential or commercial landscape, it shouldn’t be included as an observation.
+Plants that have escaped cultivation, however, are fine to include.
+Also, plants growing wild on the lawn, i.e. “weeds,” are good observations, too.

 • Quality Grade – To be counted in the competition, observations must meet the criteria for Research Grade or Needs ID.
 Read more about those classifications on the iNaturalist website.